josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🎭_respectibility_theatre_bullshit.md

 ---

 ## 🏮 Footer
-**🎭 Respectability Theatre** is an optics-analysis node within the Polaris Protocol.
+*🎭 Respectability Theatre Bullshit* is an optics-analysis node within the Polaris Protocol.
 It exposes how extremist or extractive networks manufacture credibility using the presence and reputations of people they do not respect and do not intend to empower.

 > 📡 Cross-references: